pomerium/mcp-app-demo/.continue/rules/styling-ui-guidelines.md

 • Maintain visual hierarchy with proper heading sizes and weights
 • Use consistent border radius and shadow patterns
 • Follow accessibility guidelines for color contrast and focus states
+• Use `gap-4` for content areas and `space-y-4` for vertical content spacing (e.g., CollapsibleSection, main content areas)
+• Use `gap-2` for compact UI elements like icon-text pairs, buttons, and navigation items

 ## Accessibility and ARIA Best Practices